Philippe de La Mothe-Houdancourt: Biography

-Éléonore Madeleine, known as Charlotte (1651-1744), and Marie Gabrielle Angélique, (1654-1726).
+Charlotte (1651–1744), and Marie Gabrielle Angélique, (1654–1726).

-Charlotte married the Duke of Ventadour, and was governess to Louis XV of France, who was five years old when he succeeded his great-grandfather Louis XIV in 1715.
+Charlotte married the Duke of Ventadour, and was governess to Louis XV, who was five years old when he succeeded his great-grandfather Louis XIV in 1715.
 She reputedly saved his life by preventing the doctors from bleeding him, a procedure that had already killed his elder brother.

 Career

 His military career began at the age of 17 during the 1622 to 1630 Huguenot rebellions, when he took part in the 1629 sieges of La Rochelle and Saint-Martin-de-Ré.
 He later fought in the 1628 to 1631 War of the Mantuan Succession, and was part of the Royalist force that suppressed the rebellion of Henri II de Montmorency at the Battle of Castelnaudary in 1632.
 In the same year, he was made governor of Bellegarde.

 He commanded his own regiment when the Franco-Spanish War began in May 1635, fighting at Les Avins, and Leuven.
 In 1636, he was garrison commander at Saint-Jean-de-Losne, when it was besieged by Imperial forces under Matthias Gallas, holding out long enough to be relieved.
 Promoted lieutenant general in 1640, he served in Piedmont with Comte d'Harcourt, helping capture Casale Monferrato and Turin in 1640.

 La Mothe-Houdancourt's career benefitted from being connected through his mother to Cardinal Richelieu, French Chief Minister from 1624, as well as support from the Secretary of War, François de Noyers.
 In January 1642, he assumed command of French forces supporting the Catalan Revolt, winning key battles at Montmeló and Lleida.
 In recognition, he was appointed Viceroy of Catalonia, Marshal of France, and made Duke of Cardona, although the title was already held by Fernández de Córdoba, and he rarely used it.
 However, the death of Richelieu in December 1642 led to de Noyers losing office, depriving La Mothe-Houdancourt of his most important sponsors.

-Louis XIII died on 14 May 1643; his five year old son, Louis XIV became king, and a Regency Council ruled in his name.
+Louis XIII died on 14 May 1643; his five-year-old son, Louis XIV, became king, and a Regency Council ruled in his name.
 Headed by his mother Anne of Austria, supported by Cardinal Mazarin, it led to a power struggle with Condé, the leading French general, a member of the royal family, and effective ruler of large parts of eastern France.